Forecast details

 Shows how much the moon is illuminated by the sun.

 In the detailed 10-day forecast, the phase of the moon is displayed as an image.
-The yellow portion of the disk shows the visible part of the moon, while the dark-gray one reflects its invisible part.
+The yellow portion of the disk shows the visible part of the Moon, while the dark gray one reflects its invisible part.

-Icon Moon Phase Approximate time when the moon is visible in the sky
+Icon Moon phase Approximate time when the moon is visible in the sky

 New moon